We are a systemwide resource for academic excellence in research, teaching and public service.

 Central Travel Management is responsible for managing university travel, including negotiating contracts with agency providers, hotels, rental cars and airlines; monitoring usage of the Connexxus system and its success in meeting savings targets; and recommending best practices in managing systemwide travel spending.
 We coordinate the development, implementation and management of the Connexxus Travel Program through campus and laboratory participation on the UC Travel Management Council.

-We develop and implement systemwide purchasing policies and strategies.
+We develop and implement systemwide procurement and supply chain policies and strategies.

 We enable university faculty, staff and students to identify and manage risks associated with their activities.